beccaburten/eventech/README.md

 ![create](https://github.com/beccaburten/eventech/blob/master/app/assets/readme/create1.5MB.gif)

 - To properly set the **Create** form across two tabs, I implemented a container component with an update method bound to its local state, and passed it to each child component tab.
-The Publish button triggers a submission method also bound in the parent component, sending all collected inputs from both forms to the database for validation.
+Frontend error messages optimize speed for validations, and ensure proper input to the backend.
+The Publish button triggers a submission method also bound in the parent component, sending all collected inputs from both forms to the database (with a spinning loader, for helpful UI).
 - Upon publishing, the user is directed to the new event's **Read** page where they see the option to Edit or **Delete** the event.
 - To **Update** the event, the forms are rendered with the current values pre-filled into all fields.
 To accomplish this, the parent container maps the event to props, and passes it as a prop to the children components.
 The children components set local state to the event's current information from the prop, and use the bound update method set key-value pairs of any changed fields in the parent's local state.
 This method results in only updated information being submitted to the database upon Publish.